4d/docs/website/translated_docs/es/REST/{dataClass}.md

 ### Description

 By passing the dataclass and a key, you can retrieve all the public information for that entity.
-The key is the value in the attribute defined as the Primary Key for your datastore class.
+The key is the value in the attribute defined as the Primary Key for your dataclass.
 For more information about defining a primary key, refer to the **Modifying the Primary Key** section in the **Data Model Editor**.

 For more information about the data returned, refer to [{datastoreClass}](#datastoreclass).